maarten-pennings/ENS210/README.md

 ## Wiring
 This library has been tested with three boards.

-For the NodeMCU (ESP8266), connect as follows
+For the NodeMCU (ESP8266), connect as follows (I did not use pull-ups, presumably they are inside the MCU)

 | ENS210 | ESP8266 |
 |:------:|:-------:|